Engbenjamin/Process_Document_Instructor_Draft/README.md

 ---
 ## Choosing the Proper Elective Classes for Electronics Engineering
 ### Embedded Systems
 Embedded systems are ubitquitious with various domains of Electronics Engineering from home electronics, aerospace, medical equipment and more.
-Taking embedded systems courses will prepare you with the knowledge of software, firmware, and hardware elements and how theses work together within a larger mechanical or electronic system.
-UWB courses in embedded systems include [examples].
+Taking embedded systems courses will prepare you with the knowledge of software, firmware, and hardware elements and how these work together within a larger mechanical or electronic system.
+UWB EE elective courses in embedded systems include [examples].

 ### Electrical Sensors
 A core part of any electronic system are the inputs.
 Courses covering electrical sensors will prepare students for implementing these in electronic devices.
-UWB courses in electrical sensors include [examples]
+UWB EE elective courses in electrical sensors include [examples]

 ---
 ## Building Your Electronics Engineering Project Portfolio